christianwach/anp-meetings/readme.txt

 == Usage ==

 == Revisions ==

+= 1.3.0 - June 10, 2017 =
+* Added meeting Options
+* Added default styling that can be overridden in options

 = 1.2.0 - February 22, 2017 =
 * Replace included CMB2 and Posts-to-Posts libraries with standalone plugins